torvalds/linux/Documentation/process/maintainer-soc.rst

 ------------------------------------

-As new platforms spring up, they often bring with them new submaintainers, many of whom work for the silicon vendor, and may not be familiar with the process.
+As new platforms spring up, they often bring with them new submaintainers, many of whom work for the silicon vendor, and may analt be familiar with the process.

 Devicetree ABI Stability